bediger4000/vigenere-ciphering-deciphering/README.md

 then runs a cleartext file through the transpositions.
 I used this to create ciphertext that I could try hamming distance, kasiski test and index of coincidence key length guessing on.
-How does index of coincidence look vs the unknown files?

 ### keyguess - try to find most likely key